root-systems/agreement-financial/README.md

 **Base Income + Business Viability Bonus + Performance Bonus**

  - **Base Income:** This is the monthly amount a core member will always receive, no matter what number of hours they work.
- - **Business Viability Bonus:** A top up amount that based on how sustainable we percieve our business to be.
+ - **Business Viability Bonus:** A top up amount that based on how sustainable we perceive our business to be.
  - **Performance Bonus:** A top up based on work that brings money to organisation.

 How we generate these different amounts is a little more complex as it depends on two factors: